My Ex's Best Friend: Composition and themes

 The song was described as pop punk, but as a modern take on it, rather than the "classic" form of the genre.
 Publications described it as a "guitar-laden" song with the two singers covering the complications of relationship breakups and rebound relationships.
 The song's "infectious guitar line" has been noted as being one of the most memorable moments on the Tickets to My Downfall album.

 Reception

 HotNewHipHop praised the song, but noted that the enjoyment the listener gets would vary based on their attitude on the music's new sound, stating "If you're not on board for MGK's departure from hip-hop... you'll likely hit skip within the opening moments of [the song].
 For those who decide to stay, you'll be treated to a tale of forbidden passion, the likes of which have fueled pop-punk balladry for years."

-In an otherwise negative review of Tickets to My Downfall, Sputnikmusic contended that while the he felt it is not a good song by any means, it makes an effort to experiment and amalgamate pop-punk riffs with his familiar rap sensibilities.
+In an otherwise negative review of Tickets to My Downfall, Sputnikmusic contended that while he felt it is not a good song by any means, it makes an effort to experiment and amalgamate pop-punk riffs with his familiar rap sensibilities.